GabrielNegreiro28/aws-docker-swarm-alb/README.md

 - Application Load Balancer
 - NAT Gateway

-To avoid unnecessary charges:
+To prevent unnecessary charges:
-- All resources are intended to be **terminated when not in use**
-- The project was validated, documented, and then fully deleted
+- All resources were validated, documented, and then **fully terminated**
+- No infrastructure was left running after testing

-Future cost optimizations could include:
+Potential future cost optimizations include:
 - Replacing the NAT Gateway with a NAT instance
 - Using VPC Endpoints for AWS services
-- Migrating to ECS with Fargate
+- Migrating the workload to Amazon ECS

 ---

 ## Future Improvements

 - Add HTTPS using AWS Certificate Manager (ACM)
-- Redirect HTTP to HTTPS
+- Redirect HTTP traffic to HTTPS
 - Introduce Auto Scaling for worker nodes
 - Migrate the workload to **Amazon ECS**
 - Add centralized logging and monitoring

+---

+## Disclaimer

+This project was developed for educational and portfolio purposes and does not represent a production-ready deployment without additional automation, security hardening, and monitoring.

 ---